-First-time Full-time Full-time Undergrad Less Than Full-time Number of students in time a substitute of the description of and substitute of Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were 0 6 1 awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 0 \$ 933 \$600 p) Number of students in line a who were awarded an institutional non-need- 0 0 0 based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ \$ \$ p) Number of students in line a who were awarded an institutional non-need- based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ \$ \$

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan n types to include and exclude in o rder to fill out CDS H4, H4a, H5 and H5a.